iconoclasthero/mpdgolinger/README.md

-./mpdgolinger block[limit]     # turns off the block limit override (as does 0) ./mpdgolinger next             # skips to the next song and block ./mpdgolinger skip             # skips to the next song within block (i.e., mpc next) ./mpdgolinger quit             # exits daemon
+./mpdgolinger block[limit]     # turns off the block limit override (as does 0) ./mpdgolinger next             # skips to the next song and block ./mpdgolinger skip             # skips to the next song within block (i.e., mpc next) ./mpdgolinger verbose on       # turns daemon verbose logging on ./mpdgolinger quit             # exits daemon
 ```